mpoulshock/QuantitativeRealism/README.md

 ## Basic Idea

-This project explores a computational model of international relations, in which the international system is represented as an abstract power structure, like this:
+This project explores a computational model of international relations, called **quantitative realism**, in which the international system is represented as an abstract power structure, like this:

 [image]